i99dash docs

 A user explicitly added to a mini-app's beta cohort via beta invite.
 Identified by Telegram username on the dev side, by internal user-id on the host side.

 A property of every CommandTemplate.
 Tier 1 = read-only ops (diag.tail_logs, pm.list_*); Tier 2 = writes/state changes (pm.disable_user, sys.reboot).
-Higher tiers gate more permissions.
+Higher tiers trigger step-up prompts at action time.

 track